uktechreviews/science-tasks/lesson-8/lesson.md

 ##Risk assessment

 - Please read relevant local documentation about handling insects in school classrooms.
 Students should wash their hands after completing each experiment.

+In addition the following risks should be considered.

+- Pupils and teachers may experience an allergic reaction – contact with fur and feathers are known to induce an allergic reaction in some people.
+- Bites and stings from insects.
+- Animal welfare.

+Suitable control measures could include.

+- Identify any pupils with medical conditions, including those with respiratory problems and allergies.
+- Ensure inhalers are readily available.
+- Warn pupils about hand, eye and mouth contact when handling creatures.
+- Any pupil or adult with an open cut on their hands, with infected cuts or suffering from an infection, must not handle the animals or come into contact with them.
+- Collect small creatures for study using a pooter or a paintbrush to avoid harming them.
+- Return small invertebrates collected from the environment as soon as possible.
+- Pupils and adults must wash their hands after touching insects.